 Professional musicians donate their time and talents to provide live music at local venues in order to raise funds and awareness for an individual or family.
-To date, ACTS of Hope has been able to assist nearly a dozen families in paying off medical expenses, covering increased deductibles, and allowing opportunities for therapies not covered by insurance.
+To date, ACTS of Hope has been able to assist over a dozen families in paying off medical expenses, covering increased deductibles, and allowing opportunities for therapies not covered by insurance.
 Most importantly, ACTS provides hope and support in times of need.
 Therefore, it is the goal of ACTS to grow by including additional musicians and venues therefore aiding families more readily.
 If you would like to partner with ACTS of Hope, please submit your information below.
-For more information on ACTS of Hope please email Pete Prochnow at: email@example.com
+For more information on ACTS of Hope please email Pete Prochnow at: firstname.lastname@example.org

 The Garces Family

 Mariah and Juan Garces had Lylah when they were 18.
 They were married at 17 and she got pregnant shortly after.
 Lylah turned 8 in June.
 She was born with Spina Bifida as well as Cerebral Palsy.
 She has frequent hospital stays due to her complex medical conditions.
 Intensive Physical Therapy is something that Lylah benefits greatly from, but it isn't covered by insurance at all.
 The family greatly appreciates the financial support that has been raised for them through ACTS.